-Just as John D. Rockefeller and Henry Ford did nearly a century ago, business leaders today, including Bill and Melinda Gates and Warren Buffet, are leading a new golden age of philanthropy to address some of the world’s most important challenges.
+Just as John D. Rockefeller and Henry Ford did nearly a century ago, business leaders today, including Bill and Melinda Gates and Warren Buffett, are leading a new golden age of philanthropy to address some of the world’s most important challenges.

 One major difference for philanthropists in 2020 is the abundance of data available to help them decide where to give and how to measure the impact of their investments.